realplatanopapi/mariopabon.com/_drafts/python-for-javascript-developers.md

 x = 5
 ```

-You can change the type of a variable by assigning a value of a different type:
+You can change the type of a variable by assigning a value of a different type
+to it:

 ```python
 x = 5 # x has a type of Integer x = 'Hewwo' # x is now a String!
 ```

-Unlike JavaScript, variables in Python are block scoped rather than function
+Unlike JavaScript, variables in Python are always block scoped.
-scoped.

 ### Blocks

 Python is a bit more strict than JavaScript when it comes to syntax.
 In Python,
-getting indentation off by a single space will prevent your programming from
+getting indentation off by a single space can prevent your programming from
 even running (!).
 This is because Python uses indentation to create blocks
 rather than braces.
 For example, this is how you would define a block in
 JavaScript vs. Python: